gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

    Create all required workspaces manually in advance.
 Then, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for each workspace.
 Detailed steps are in [Configure credentials and variables](#configure-credentials-and-variables).

 2. **Manual Workspace Creation via Terragrunt**:
    Manually create the workspaces by running `terragrunt init`.
-Afterward, set up the environment variables as described above.
+Afterward, the environment variables are set up as described above.

 3. **Programmatic Workspace and Credential Setup**:
    Use the [`tfe_workspace`](https://www.terraform.io/docs/providers/tfe/r/workspace.html) and [`tfe_variable`](https://www.terraform.io/docs/providers/tfe/r/variable.html) resources to programmatically configure the workspaces and set their credentials using Terraform itself.
 We highly recommended this approach for automation and consistency.